nschlia/ffmpegfs/README.md

 ### Planned Hardware Acceleration APIs

 There are several more APIs that could be added.
-Currently this is not possible due to lack of hardware.
+Currently, this is not possible due to a lack of hardware.

 | API         | Decode | Encode | Notes                                                        | Details see                                                  |
 | ----------- | ------ | ------ | ------------------------------------------------------------ | ------------------------------------------------------------ |